google/clasp/README.md

 ### Logout

-Logs out the user by deleteing client credentials.
+Logs out the user by deleting client credentials.

 #### Examples